Latest List of Famous Failed Australian Startups and Businesses 2022

 Ed Hardy Australia

-The world of fashion owes it to Don Ed Hardy fro bringing the tattoo artistry into the glamorous world of fashion.
+The world of fashion owes it to Don Ed Hardy for bringing tattoo artistry into the glamorous world of fashion.

 Don Ed Hardy quickly became popular for his Japanese art form and American style.